bruvellu/cephalic-furrow/3-text/furrow.md

 ## Imaging acquisition parameters and conditions

-For lateral datasets, we used a Zeiss 20x/1NA Plan-Apochromat water immersion objective to acquire stacks with 0.28µm XY resolution and 3µm Z resolution covering half of the embryo’s volume in a single view.
+For lateral datasets, we used a Zeiss 20x/1NA Plan-Apochromat water immersion objective to acquire stacks with 0.28µm XY-resolution and 3µm Z-resolution covering half of the embryo’s volume in a single view.
+This Z-resolution was restored to 1µm during image processing (see below).
-For dorsal datasets, we used a Zeiss 40x/1NA Plan-Apochromat water immersion objective to acquire stacks with 0.14µm XY resolution and 3µm Z resolution covering a volume around in the middle section of the anterior end of the embryo.
+For dorsal datasets, we used a Zeiss 40x/1NA Plan-Apochromat water immersion objective to acquire stacks with 0.14µm XY-resolution and 3µm Z-resolution covering a volume around in the middle section of the anterior end of the embryo.
 We adjusted the time resolution between 45--60s per frame to maximize the number of embryos acquired in one session.
 To visualize both the membrane signal (mCherry) and the green balancer signal (GFP), we acquired two channels simultaneously using the 488 and 561nm lasers at 3% power with an image splitter cube containing a LP560 dichromatic mirror and a LP585 emission filter.
 All recordings were performed at 25°C.